 Power BI is Microsoft’s offering in the crowded business intelligence space.
 While many of its competitors are well established (Tableau, Qlik, etc.), Power BI holds its own in terms of capabilities, and has the added benefit of being fully integrated within Microsoft’s platform.
-In fact, in Gartner’s 2020 rankings of analytics and business intelligence platforms, Microsoft continues to be in the position that is furthest along for Completeness of Vision and the highest in the Ability to Execute within the Leaders quadrant.
+In Gartner’s 2022 rankings of analytics and business intelligence platforms, Microsoft continues to be in the position that is furthest along for Completeness of Vision and the highest in the Ability to Execute within the Leaders quadrant.

 As described by Gartner, the chief appeal of Power BI is its ubiquity.
 Gartner states, “many large organizations already own Power BI through enterprise software agreements,” and the familiarity many users have with other Microsoft products (e.g. Excel) leads to a short learning curve with Power BI.

-The advantages of moving away from static Excel reports toward business intelligence tools like Power BI that can dynamically visualize organizational data are, by now, well understood and have been extensively documented elsewhere .
-What many organizations are seeking is how to take the next step and get more insight out of the reports and dashboards that these applications provide.
+The advantages of moving away from static reports toward business intelligence tools, like Power BI, extensively documented elsewhere.
+What many organizations are seeking is action – how do they take the next step and get more insight out of the reports and dashboards that these applications provide to drive actual change?

 What-If analysis can deliver exactly that.
 Often, even organizations with mature data visualization capabilities keep their decision modeling separate from their dynamic reporting.
 They tend to use tools like Power BI to create interactive reporting that displays data trends that are easy to filter and drill into, but to model out different potential scenarios they still resort to classic modeling in Excel.

-So how exactly does it work in Power BI?
+So how exactly does a What-If analysis work in Power BI?
 Fortunately, it’s almost as simple as clicking a button.
 Specifically, the “New parameter” button on the Modeling tab, helpfully labeled with “What if.”

 Clicking this button brings up a window where you can specify the attributes of the parameter.
 Along with a name, you can provide the data range of available options to select.
 Choosing this data range is the key to how the parameter works.
 The end user will still view the parameter as a truly open-ended What-If question, but Power BI will treat their selection as if they simply filtered the underlying mini dataset of values.
 Indeed, the input window even has a checkbox that lets you add a slicer to the page upon creating the What-If parameter.
 This lets the user choose the parameter’s value using Power BI’s traditional slicer visual.